Barracuda Networks: Shift To Cloud Yielding Results, More Upside Ahead

 Barracuda has a leading market position with its Barracuda Sentinel which enables threat protection for services such as Microsoft's (MSFT) Office 365, Alphabet's (GOOG) (NASDAQ:GOOGL) G Suite and Slack, among others.

-Email security and protection is a leading market for Barracuda, and is expected to grow at a CAGR of 7% through 2020, allowing the company to expand its offerings and gain market share through enhanced subscriptions.
+Email security and protection is a leading market for Barracuda and is expected to grow at a CAGR of 7% through 2020, allowing the company to expand its offerings and gain market share through enhanced subscriptions.

 Cloud Security - The Growth Market